joplin/plugins/readme/obsoletes.md

 - **Cut** the entire JSON block for this plugin (Make sure you actually delete that block, not just copy it)
 - **Copy** it to `/manifestOverrides.json`.
 - Add a new key `"_obsolete": true` to the JSON block.
+- Add a new key `"_obsolete_reason": ""` and provide a reason why the plugin is now obsolete.
+This is optional.
 - It's easy to forget a comma or a quote when manually editing JSON, and that would make the whole file invalid.
 So copy and paste `manifests.json` and `manifestOverrides.json` to https://jsonlint.com/ to ensure they are both valid.
 - Create a pull request with the two modified files.